refinedev/refine/.changeset/tender-planes-sleep.md

 ---
-"@pankod/refine-codemod": major
+"@pankod/refine-codemod": minor
 ---

--   `AuthProvider` deprecated and renamed to `LegacyAuthProvider` with refine@4. `AuthProvider` to `LegacyAuthProvider` Transformation added.
+-   Added transformation function to renamed `AuthProvider` to `LegacyAuthProvider`.

--   With refine@4, Auth hooks are takes `legacy` prop to support `AuthProvider` and `LegacyAuthProvider`.
-Added the transform that adds the `legacy:true` prop.
+-   Added transformation function to add `v3LegacyAuthProviderCompatible: true` to all auth hooks.